Hurrian language

 Hurrian is an extinct Hurro-Urartian language spoken by the Hurrians (Khurrites), a people who entered northern Mesopotamia around 2300 BC and had mostly vanished by 1000 BC.
 Hurrian was the language of the Mitanni kingdom in northern Mesopotamia and was likely spoken at least initially in Hurrian settlements in modern-day Syria.
-It is generally believed that the speakers of this language originally came from the Armenian Highlands and spread over southeast Anatolia and northern Mesopotamia at the beginning of the 2nd millennium BC.

 Classification

 Hurrian is closely related to Urartian, the language of the ancient kingdom of Urartu.
 Together they constitute the Hurro-Urartian language family.
 The external connections of the Hurro-Urartian languages are disputed.
-There exist various proposals for a genetic relationship to other language families (e.g. the Northeast Caucasian languages, Indo-European languages, or Kartvelian languages which are spoken in Georgia).
+There exist various proposals for a genetic relationship to other language families (e.g. the Northeast Caucasian languages, Indo-European languages, or Kartvelian languages that are spoken in Georgia).
 It has also been speculated that it is related to "Sino-Caucasian".
 However, none of these proposals are generally accepted.